 Describe all your positive traits in your CV, focusing on these areas.
 Fluency in English and proficiency in other foreign languages are also important points to mention.

-If you have work available in a GitHub repository, be sure to include a link to it in your resume.
+If you have work samples in a GitHub repository, be sure to include a link to it in your resume.
 This serves two purposes:

 - It demonstrates your familiarity with version control systems.

-- It showcases the quality of your code and provides evidence of your coding experience.
+- It showcases your code quality and provides evidence of your programming experience.

 By incorporating these tips, you can create a compelling resume that showcases your strengths and demonstrates your commitment to professional growth.

-In our opinion, a Junior Java Developer applicant should:
+In our opinion, a Junior Java Developer candidate should demonstrate:

-- Be familiar with basic libraries in the JDK, such as collections, I/O, and multithreading.
+- Knowledge of core JDK libraries, such as collections, I/O, and multithreading.

 Tips for Experienced Java Developers